 Your gift to SCI helps ensure that patients who turn to us when they are most vulnerable have access to extraordinary cancer care.

-SCI has one of the largest clinical research programs in the United States; however, limited space has hindered its growth, until now.
-Thanks to donations from our community, The Robert and Jean Reid Family Innovative Therapeutics & Research Unit (ITU) opened at SCI in March 2016, giving our patients’ unparalleled access to the latest clinical trials and research to help find the treatments that will be most effective with their cancer.
+Donations from our community also helped us open the Robert and Jean Reid Family Innovative Therapeutics & Research Unit (ITU).
+This state-of-the-art facility gives our patients unparalleled access to the latest clinical trials and research to help find the treatments that will be most effective with their cancer.

 In addition to funding personalized medicine, donations help our physician researchers pursue research on new ways to detect, treat and prevent recurrence in breast cancers and improve how we treat hematological cancers (cancers that affect the blood, bone marrow and lymph nodes).